KarlsruheGraphGeneration/KaGen/README.md

 ---

 ### Random Delaunay Graphs
-Generate an undirected random graph using the random Delaunay graph model RDG(n).
+Generate an undirected random delaunay graph.

 **Note:** The graph can be generated with periodic boundary conditions to avoid long edges at the border using the `-p` flag.
 However, this can yield unexpected results when using less than 9 PEs (2D) / 27 PEs (3D) to generate the graph.